Getting health insurance

 Looking for expat-friendly health cover in the Netherlands?
 Zilveren Kruis offers a range of health products tailored to English-speaking residents, giving you peace of mind for whatever going on in your life.
 Explore Zilveren Kruis’s policy options today and get the right coverage for you.

 Whichever you go for, choose wisely because you can only change policies in the Netherlands once a year in December.
-If you need help choosing one, you can also use our Directory to find affordable medical care options.
+If you need help choosing one, you can also visit our Directory to find affordable medical care options.

 How much does Dutch health insurance cost?

-In 2025, the average premium of health insurance (zorgpremie) will be €1,904.64 per year (or €158.72 per month).
-Premiums range from €145.95 to €177.50 per month.
+In 2025, the average premium of health insurance (zorgpremie) is €1,904.64 per year (or €158.72 per month).
+Monthly premiums range from €145.95 to €177.50.

 Two ambulance workers standing by an ambulance in The Hague, the Netherlands.